oobecomau/desktop.gov.au/docs/patterns/bring-your-own-device.md

 - Allows access to some Microsoft 365 applications from personal mobile devices
 - Granular control of user policies, session controls using Microsoft Defender for Cloud Apps when protecting browser apps
 - Intune Application Protection policies to enforce secure containerisation for company data
-- Conditional Access enforced Agency approved apps for Mobile Devices
+- Conditional Access enforced organisation approved apps for Mobile Devices
 - Suits personas for ad-hoc access to Teams, SharePoint and Outlook on Android and iOS phone or tablet devices
-- Agencies to risk assess for their environment and data classification
+- Organisations to risk assess for their environment and data classification
 - This BYOD option is not recommended for use cases involving access to sensitive or classified information.

 **Virtual desktop**